FoundationDB/fdb-kubernetes-operator/docs/design/automatic_replacements.md

 ## Current Implementation

-When the operator determines that a process is not reporting to the cluster, it records it in the `missingProcesses` field in the status.
+When the operator determines that a process is not reporting to the cluster, it updates the field `removalTimestamp` in `processGroupStatus` status.
 This includes a timestamp of the first time the operator noticed the process failing.
-Once the operator sees the process in the cluster again, it removes it from the missingProcesses field.
+Once the operator sees the process in the cluster again, it removes it from the removalTimestamp field.

 Users can manually replace an instance by adding it to the `processGroupsToRemove` field.
 The operator will also sometimes replace instances by its own logic, such as when changing volume sizes.
 The source of truth for what instances are going to be removed or replaced is the `pendingRemovals` field in the status.